islandora-interest-groups/Islandora-ISLE-Interest-Group/README.md

 ## How to Join
 * ISLE IG meetings are open to everybody!
-* 3:00pm EDT Wednesday, every two weeks
+* 3:00pm EDT on the first and third Wednesday's
 * Zoom: [columbiauniversity.zoom.us/j/836960289](https://columbiauniversity.zoom.us/j/836960289)
 * Agenda: [bit.ly/isle-meeting](https://bit.ly/isle-meeting)
 * Next Meeting: See [/meetings](https://github.com/islandora-interest-groups/Islandora-ISLE-Interest-Group/tree/master/meetings) for a list of future dates + times